Showing posts sorted by relevance for query thrust. Sort by date Show all posts

 Bam!
 Bam!
 Bam!
 Blast the rocks!

-There are a total of five levels with each containing six missions.
-All are host to a variety of rocks along with the expected dangerous baddies.
-After each level is completed, you must travel through a wormhole-like tunnel onto the next part of the galaxy like something from Buck Rogers or Starwars!!
-These tunnels are filled to the brim with oncoming rocks for you to dodge or destroy - no easy task but it's a thrilling moment that I never expected to play!
+There are a total of five levels, with each containing six missions.
+All are host to a variety of rocks along with the expected baddies.
+After each level is completed, you must travel through a wormhole-like tunnel onto the next part of the galaxy like something from Buck Rogers!!
+These tunnels are filled to the brim with oncoming rocks for you to dodge or destroy - no easy task, but it's a thrilling moment that I never expected to play!

 Bonus levels pop up regularly and feel similar to a particular Thrust clone.
-Note, these are optional but you must be daft to ignore the fun.
-So don't be daft!!
+These are optional, but you must be daft to ignore the fun.
 Of course, a game like this wouldn't feel right without End-Of-Level Bosses.
-Each mission has them and these guys are tough!
+Each mission has them, and these guys are tough!
 Much perseverance will be required during these enjoyable romps.

-It's time to stop reading and enjoy some pixels!
-Let's take a peep at another screenshot...
+It's time to stop reading and enjoy the pixels!
+Let's take a peep at a screenshot...

 Check out these outstanding and colourful visuals!!
 Amazing stuff.